Let's connect over email!

 Right now, we don’t have any confirmed details about size, layout, or what the onboard experience will be like.
 The name “Discovery Class” hasn’t even been made official yet, though it’s what most people in the cruise community are calling it.

 We also don’t know where the first ship will sail from or what it’ll be called.
-But it’s expected to launch around 2028 or 2029 if all goes to plan.
+But it’s expected to launch in 2029 if all goes to plan.

 While much of this is still speculation, it’s exciting to imagine how Royal might design a ship that bridges the gap between its classic fleet and the newest floating resorts.